apache/www-site/content/foundation/faq.md

 ## What is Apache about?  {#what-is-apache-about}

-Transparancy, consensus, non-affiliation, respect for fellow developers, and meritocracy, in no specific order.
+Transparency, consensus, non-affiliation, respect for fellow developers, and meritocracy, in no specific order.

 ## What is Apache not about?  {#what-is-apache-NOT-about}